state-adapt/state-adapt/README.md

 # StateAdapt

-Minimal, reactive and reusable state management for Angular and React (Svelte too)
+Minimal, reactive and reusable state management for Angular and React (soon Svelte too)

 ## Documentation